 Every country has its own tax rules but I think you’ll find most systems will allow artists to travel and claim expenses.
 You should check it out.

-You don’t have to be rich to travel but if money is hard to come by you must be super-focused.
+You don’t have to be rich to travel, but if money is hard to come by you must be super-focused with one goal in mind, to get away.
 I’ve made traveling a way of life.
-I’ve geared my life around getting away for long periods of every year.
+I’ve geared my life around traveling for long periods of time, every year.

 It all sounds idyllic and I’ve many memories to show for it, but let’s be honest, I couldn’t do it if I had real responsibilities.
-If you haven’t got those ties and want to travel, do it now before life gets in the way and you really can’t afford to travel.
+If you haven’t got those ties and want to travel, do it now before life gets in the way.
+Do it now.
+Life is short.

 Has this post given you food for thought?
 I paid for most of my trips by selling my art, and if you want to do the same thing, I’ll show you how!